erlang/otp/erts/lib_src/yielding_c_fun/README.md

 * `-fexternal function_name`

-  YCF expects that a yielding verison of the function called `function_name` is generated externally.
+  YCF expects that a yielding version of the function called `function_name` is generated externally.
 Calls to the function called `function_name` from yielding functions calls the externally generated yielding version of the function called `function_name`.